Vincenzo0709/NVDLA_on_Vivado/README.md

 See the following if you want to build only specific targets.

 ### Hardware
-From the top directory
+To build, from the top directory
 ```
 make hw
 ```

-To cleanup:
+To clean up:
 ```
 make clean_hw
 ```

-See [units](hw/units/README.md) or [xilinx](hw/xilinx/README.md) for details, or if you want to build step by step.
+See [Units](hw/units/README.md) or [Xilinx](hw/xilinx/README.md) for details.

 ### Simulation
-From the top directory:
+To build, from the top directory:
 ```
 make sim
 ```
 It builds a new block design with NVDLA accelerator and executes a predefined testbench; then opens waveforms in Vivado.

-To cleanup:
+To clean up:
 ```
 make clean_sim
 ```